feernandobraga/vitesvelctron/README.md

 Contributions are always welcome!
 If you find any bugs, have feature requests, or would like to contribute in any other way, please feel free to open an issue or submit a pull request.

 ## 🧋 Technologies
-This template was made with following technologies:
+This template was made with the following technologies in mind:

 [Vite](https://vitejs.dev/): A fast build tool for web applications.